Welcome to today's edition of the Rush 24-7 podcast.

 The office of the presidency has been devalued now to the point of moral, ethical, and legal bankruptcy.

-And it was Just epitomized by the way a comedian with a tiny tiny audience addressed the president of the United States and the president smiling, laughingly accepted it,
+And it was just epitomized by the way a comedian with a tiny, tiny audience addressed the president of the United States, and the president, smiling, laughingly accepted it.

-saying something that nobody else can say, saying something that I couldn't say, nobody else in polite society or anywhere else in the media could say it without all hell raining down on them.
+Nobody else in polite society or anywhere else in the media could say it without all hell raining down on them.

 And in some cases, there would be serious efforts to have whoever said it, even if quoting it, removed from his position in broadcasting.